0xuLiang/DeepSeek-shell-cli/README.md

 - `model:` To view all the information on a specific model, start a prompt with `model:` and the model `id` as it appears in the list of models.
 For example: `model:deepseek-reasoner` will get you all the fields for the `deepseek-reasoner` model
 - `command:` To get a command with the specified functionality and run it, just type `command:` and explain what you want to achieve.
 The script will always ask you if you want to execute the command. i.e. `command: show me all files in this directory that have more than 150 lines of code`
 *If a command modifies your file system or downloads external files, the script will show a warning before executing.*
-- `pb` In chat mode, type `pb` to use the prompt from your pasteboard
+- `pb` In chat mode, type leading `pb` to use the prompt from your pasteboard

 ### Chat context